brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

         num_checkpoints=len(model.to_layers()),
 ```

-As a final note, the configuration file can be extended with e.g. problem or hardware specific parameters, but for brevity, I'll omit those details here.
+As a final note, the configuration file can also be extended with custom fields, but for brevity, we'll omit those details here.

 ### Pipeline parallelism (optional, advanced)